twintproject/twint/README.md

 ## Elasticsearch Setup
 Moved to the wiki.

-If you have problems don't hesitate to write to open an issue.
+If you have problems don't hesitate to write or open an issue.
 Feel free to edit the dashboard and don't hesitate to share it if you want.

 ## Thanks